 - Establishing a safe and nurturing environment, free from discrimination or bullying, where children can learn and develop happily.

 The school recognises that, because of their day-to-day contact with children, school staff may be ideally placed to observe outward signs of abuse.
 Staff in school will therefore:

 - Report any inappropriate behaviour / activities to designated staff.

 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

 - Ensure that children know they may approach any adult in school if they are worried and will receive a consistent, supportive response.

 - Provide, within the PSHE curriculum, opportunities for children to develop skills they need to recognise and stay safe from abuse.

 The Local Authority requires Headteachers to report any obvious or suspected case of child abuse including non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
 This procedure is intended to protect children at risk.
 Schools are encouraged to take the attitude that, where there are grounds for suspicion, it is better to be safe than sorry.
 This may mean that occasionally Headteachers risk upsetting parents by reporting a case, which on investigation proves unfounded.
 In such circumstances, it is hoped that parents, appreciating the delicate nature of this responsibility, would understand that the Headteacher was acting in what were believed to be the child’s best interests.

-To read Clandon School's Child Protection and Safeguarding Policy please click here.
+To read Clandon School's Safeguarding Policy please click here.